1coderookie/BSB-LPB-LAN_EN/docs/appendix_b.md

 ***The following 'inofficial' Arduino DUE pinout diagram was made by [Rob Gray](www.robgray.com).
 It is also directly available as a [PDF](http://www.robgray.com/temp/Due-pinout.pdf).
 Many thanks for that great work!***

+*Note: Please note that the pinout of some cheap clones may vary from the original pinout!*

 <img src="https://raw.githubusercontent.com/1coderookie/BSB-LPB-LAN_EN/master/docs/pics/Due-pinout-WEB.png">